Christendom Condemned Links

 Peter is the one who supported a formal, hierarchal authority system—in contrast to the explicit instructions of Jesus—by "electing" a twelfth "apostle" to replace Judas Iscariot.
 He is the one who set himself up with James and Andrew as religious rulers in Jerusalem and established a powerful triumvirate which began to pass new rules concerning believer's behavior while focusing on a mundane organization.

 Peter is the one who pressured for and solicited donations for the "Lord's" work and condemned and frightened to death the two superstitious but reluctant pledgers, Ananias and Sapphira.
 The result was, "Great fear came upon the whole congregation."
 This is a good result?
 Sure, this is what God needs.
-More fear and less adoration for his compassion.
+More fear and less adoration for his compassion and good news.
 Not!!!